dhmcgrathnl/uahackathon/README.md

 ### Calling Blynk from the Lambda

-Modify the fact skill in the Amazon Developer portal and in the AWS lambda to call the Blynk API.
+Modify the fact skill in the Amazon Developer portal and in the AWS lambda to call the Blynk API to get the LED statuses.
+Based on these, Alexa can report how many parking spots are available.

 ### Testing The Skill